-- A cherry tree will start to produce fruit anywhere from 3-7 years.
+- A cherry tree will start to produce fruit in its fourth year.
 This may seem like a long time, but it is absolutely worth it!

 - Once your cherry tree has matured, it will keep producing juicy cherries season after season!